Nike of Paionios: Copies

 There have been many copies made of this, and many recreations.
 For example, there has been a full-body recreation of this sculpture, which was a cast of an original.
 This example of a plaster cast can be seen at the Wilcox Classical Museum, with her face, wings, and legs intact.

 There has been another recreation, in which a full 3D model of this has been created and open to explore online.
 This allows for viewing of all sides of this, as one could in person, and get the full roundabout picture.

-Related
+Legacy

-In the 2004 Athens Olympic medals the front side of the medal presents the statue of Nike Paionios with ancient Olympia in the backdrop, while the other side of the medal features the eternal flame framed by the first verse of the eighth Olympic Hymn (Olympic Anthem) by Pindar along with the logo of the Athens Games.
+On the medals used for the 2004 Summer Olympics hosted in Athens, the front side of the medal presents the statue of Nike of Paionios with ancient Olympia in the backdrop, while the other side of the medal features the eternal flame, framed by the first verse of the eighth Olympic Hymn (Olympic Anthem) by Pindar, along with the logo of the Athens Games.
+Both sides were designed by Greek jewelry designer Elena Votsi, and Votsi's design for the front side has been used for every instance of the Summer Olympics ever since, albeit with minor alterations (the medal design for the 2024 Summer Olympics held in Paris, for example, had the Eiffel Tower located on the left side of Nike of Paionios).